Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Introduction

 Canada’s Parents and Grandparents Program (PGP) 2025 launches on July 28, 2025.
-Immigration, Refugees and Citizenship Canada (IRCC) will randomly send out 17,860 invitations over an approximately two week period to invite potential sponsors, with a goal of receiving 10,000 complete permanent residence applications.
+Immigration, Refugees and Citizenship Canada (IRCC) will randomly send out 17,860 invitations over an approximately two week period to invite potential sponsors, with a goal of receiving 10,000 complete applications for permanent residence.

-In this guide, we’ll explain how to sponsor your parents or grandparents, who qualifies, how the process works, what costs to expect, and what your alternatives are if you’re not invited.
+In this guide, we’ll explain how you can sponsor parents or grandparents, who qualifies, how the process works, what costs to expect, and what your alternatives are if you’re not invited.

 Sponsor Parents Canada 2025

-The 2025 program allows Canadian citizens and permanent residents to sponsor their parents or grandparents for permanent residency.
+The 2025 parents and grandparents program allows Canadian citizens and permanent residents to sponsor their parents or grandparents for permanent residency.
+The goal is to reunite families in Canada.
 This family reunification pathway is one of the most generous in the world, but it is also competitive due to limited intake each year.

-The sponsorship application process includes the potential sponsor meeting eligibility requirements, proving financial capacity, submitting a complete application, and committing to supporting your family members for 20 years (or 10 years if in Quebec).
+The sponsorship application process includes the potential sponsor meeting eligibility requirements, proving financial capacity, submitting a complete application, and committing to supporting your family members for 20 years (or 10 years if in Quebec) that you sponsored through the parents and grandparents program.

 PGP 2025: What You Need to Know

-• The IRCC will start sending invitations on July 28, 2025, and continue into mid-August.
+• The IRCC will start sending invitations on July 28, 2025, and continue into mid-August in an approximately two week period.

-• Only individuals from the 2020 interest-to-sponsor pool are eligible.
+• Only individuals from the previous year 2020 interest-to-sponsor pool are eligible.

-• No new submissions to the pool will be accepted this year.
+• No new interest form submitted to the pool will be accepted this year by the Canadian government for future intake.

 • If invited, you must submit the application electronically through IRCC’s Permanent Residence Portal, or through the representative permanent residence portal, if you are using a representative.